coapp/coapp.org/src/dynamic/developers/email.html.md

 version: '1.0'
 ---

-The CoApp mailing list is the place where most of the detailed discussions about CoApp project developement occur.
-It also is the place where users send support requests and e-mail questions which do not fit very well the real-time chats on [IRC](/developres/irc.html) channel.
+The CoApp mailing list is the place where most of the detailed discussions about CoApp project development occur.
+It also is the place where users send support requests and e-mail questions which do not fit very well the real-time chats on [IRC](/developers/irc.html) channel.

 Currently, there is only one mailing list dedicated to CoApp.
 In future, it may split into several lists, specific to certain topics or target groups like developers, package maintainers and users.